paulinho-16/MEIC-TVVS/assignments/assignment8.md

 #### Unit Tests

-The tests implemented for this function can be found in the `JTimeSchedFrameTest.java` file, inside the `test` directory.
+The tests implemented for this function can be found in the `JTimeSchedFrameTest.java` file inside the `test` directory.
-We decided to apply the coverage criteria **all-uses**, as it covers the most cases.
+We decided to apply the coverage criteria **all-uses**, as it covers most cases.
 We hadn't tested this method yet, as it belongs to the `gui` package, so we had to develop new tests.
 Looking at the **all-uses** table, we deduced the methods to implement in order to test all paths.
 More specifically:
 - `prj` **pair ids** 1, 10, and 11 are covered by just a single method call, which is present in all these tests
 - `prj` **pair ids** 2, 9 and 12 are covered when the `prj` project is running (tested in method `testHandleStartPause_PrjRunning_ShouldPauseIt`)
 - `prj` **pair ids** 5 and 13 are covered when the `prj` project is idle (tested in method `testHandleStartPause_PrjIdle_ShouldStartIt`)
-- `p` **pair ids** 1 and 2 are covered when the `prj` project is idle and the `p` project is running (tested in method `testHandleStartPause_PrjIdlePRunning_ShouldPauseP`)
+- `p` **pair ids** 1 and 2 are covered when the `prj` project is idle, and the `p` project is running (tested in method `testHandleStartPause_PrjIdlePRunning_ShouldPauseP`)
-- `p` **pair id** 3 is covered when the `prj` project is idle and the `p` project is idle as well (tested in method `testHandleStartPause_PrjIdlePIdle_ShouldStartPrj`)
+- `p` **pair id** 3 is covered when the `prj` project is idle, and the `p` project is idle as well (tested in method `testHandleStartPause_PrjIdlePIdle_ShouldStartPrj`)
 - `this.arPrj` **pair ids** 1 and 2 are covered when the `for` loop is executed, this is, `this.arPrj` is not empty, which happens in all the tests
 - `ex` **pair id** 1 is covered when an exception occurs in the processes of starting/pausing a project (tested in method `testHandleStartPause_UponException_ShouldCatchIt`)

-In these tests, we verify that the state of each project is correctly updated and that the GUI internal methods are invoked the right number of times.
+In these tests, we verify that the state of each project is correctly updated and that the GUI internal methods are invoked the correct number of times.

 ```java
 @Nested